What can you drink while fasting — explained by Simple

 How and when you fast depends on which method you choose.
 There are lots of ways to do intermittent fasting.

-Some approaches are more studied than others and fairly reliable at creating weight loss and improving health by lowering blood pressure, regulating blood sugar, and decreasing cholesterol.
+Some approaches are more studied than others and are fairly reliable at creating weight loss and improving health by lowering blood pressure, regulating blood sugar, and decreasing cholesterol.

 Others are a bit more … out there.
 Less researched.
 Less advisable (without a doctor to supervise).